Skip to Content

 States With Exemptions For Military Retirement Income

-The following states do employ income taxes but have passed special legislation that fully exempts military retirement from income tax.
+The following states employ income taxes but have passed special legislation that fully exempts military retirement income from taxation.
 See below for a full list of state policies.

 • Alabama